En Español (Spanish Version)

 FESS opens the natural nasal passages to improve drainage and allow the sinus tissue to return to normal.

 During this procedure, a thin, fiberoptic tube is inserted into the nose to look at the openings into the sinuses and to remove any tissue blocking the passages.
-This can often be done as an outpatient procedure.
-In some cases, this surgery may be done with the help of
+In some cases, this surgery may be done with the help of a

 Surgical Treatment of Cluster Headache